LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Deployment Study

 \subsection{Participants}

-~ We recruited computer-based information workers by advertising our study on social media and a local social community platform.
-Our inclusion criteria was information workers who are: (1) working at least 30 hours per week, (2) using a computer as the primary work tool, (3) regularly performing tasks involving English, such as information access, communication, and document writing, (4) being a native Korean speaker, and (5) being an ESL learner As a minimum requirement for study completion, we instructed the participants to submit at least two queries in \queryapp{} or complete at least one quiz in \quizapp{}, for at least ten days.
-Initially, 32 workers participated in the study but four were excluded during the analysis for not meeting the minimum requirement.
+We conducted power analysis to calculate the number of participants necessary.
+With an expected medium effect size of 0.5, the required sample sizes are 27 for a paired t-test (α = .05, one-tailed, power = .80) and 28 for a Mann–Whitney test (α = .05, one-tailed, power = .80).
+Our inclusion criteria were information workers who are: (1) working at least 30 hours per week, (2) using a computer as the primary work tool, (3) regularly performing tasks involving English, such as information access, communication, and document writing, (4) being a native Korean speaker, and (5) being an EFL learner.
+We advertised our study on social media.
+Initially, we recruited 34 workers to account for potential attrition; two participants dropped out due to their corporate security policies that prevented them from installing \sysname{}, and four were later excluded during analysis for not meeting the minimum requirements.
+Finally, a total of 28 EFL workers (\autoref{tab:participants}; P1–P28; 18 females and 10 males) completed the study.

-Finally, a total of 28 ESL workers (\autoref{tab:participants}; P1–P28; 18 females and 10 males) completed the study.
-Participants were aged between 25 and 48 years old ($M=33.4$, $SD=6.5$) and represented diverse professional domains, including IT (7), healthcare (5), science (4), finance/business (4), international trade (3), education/welfare (2), sports management (2), and design (1).
-Regarding occupations, participants included office workers (14), engineers (5), graduate students (3), researchers (2), educators (2), and medical professionals (2).
+Participants were aged between 25 and 48 years old ($M=33.4$, $SD=6.5$) and represented diverse professional domains.
 Based on CEFR~\cite{council2001common}\footnote{The Common European Framework of Reference for Languages (CEFR) defines proficiency levels as basic (A1: beginner; A2: elementary), independent (B1: intermediate; B2: upper-intermediate), and proficient (C1: advanced; C2: proficient).} self-assessed English proficieny, 3 participants identified themselves as \textit{A1} (beginner), 4 as \textit{A2} (elementary), 14 as \textit{B1} (intermediate), and 7 as \textit{C1} (advanced).
-All participants reported daily use of LLM-based chatbots during their workdays.
-Additionally, they had prior ESL learning experience for work, including tutoring (17), vocabulary apps (13), and English media (12; TV shows, news, or novels).
+All participants reported using LLM-based chatbots daily during their workdays.
+Additionally, they had prior experience with EFL learning for work, including tutoring (17), vocabulary apps (13), and English media (12).
+As a minimum requirement for study completion, we instructed participants to use \queryapp{} for at least 10 days during the three-week period and \quizapp{} for at least 10 days during the same period.
+To qualify as having used an app on a given day, participants needed to submit at least two questions in \queryapp{} and complete at least one quiz in \quizapp{}.
 As compensation for their participation, we offered 200,000 KRW (approx. 144 USD) based on the required system usage over three weeks.